pekelund-dev/codex-test/README.md

 ### Firestore configuration

-Firestore stores user profiles and receipt parsing output.
+Firestore stores user profiles, receipt parsing output, and tag definitions/mappings (collections `tags` and `tag-mappings`).
 Choose the setup style that suits your workflow:

 - [Firestore configuration with the gcloud CLI](docs/gcp-setup-gcloud.md#configure-firestore-via-gcloud)
 - [Firestore configuration with the Cloud Console](docs/gcp-setup-cloud-console.md#configure-firestore-in-the-console)